A while back there was a meeting called. It required one free day without rain, a semi organized plan, and the motivation to not chicken out.

 Out on the rocks sat a dozen birds.
 I’m not a birder so don’t ask me what kind.
 Not robins.
 Or ostriches.
 Gangly things with big beaks.
 And around them bobbed and weaved a few sea lions.
 A bald eagle cruised by acting like he owned the joint.
 This day was full of serious nature.
 The horizon could’ve been as far as Tokyo but maybe it just seemed that way as my tiny dot of humanity squinted to take it all in.
 I felt small.
 Super small.
-So small that my existence quite possibly did not matter.
+Microscopic.
+So infinitesimal that my existence quite possibly did not matter.
 Those long-legged birds and sea lions and eagles would go on about their business whether I was there or not.
 The waves would do their wave thing . . . there’s nothing so monotonous or beautiful as waves.
 They didn’t give one whit if I was up there on my red blanket.
 And if I got too close to that beautiful ocean it would do as nature does and look the other way if I drowned in it.
-And then continue to wave.
+And continue to wave.

 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.